 It's time to fuel up and luckily, there's no shortage of great options in York!
 If you're looking to be surrounded by nature, you need to check out The Garden Café!
 You can also hoof it on over to Hoof & Barrel and have a great time.
 Specializing in American classic foods and appetizers, you'll sure fill up some of the best food in York.
 Looking for something new?
-The Towne Tavern is a new addition to York and is serving up the freshest seafood in town.
+The Soco Grille is a new addition to York and is serving up the freshest seafood in town.
 You also can't go wrong with The Towne Tavern!
 Towne Tavern is a neighborhood tavern that serves sandwiches, burgers, salads, wings, and more!
 Sweet tooth?
 Check out Southern Touch for the most delicious sweet treats and baked goods!
 If you're looking for a caffeine fix, head to York Coffee Roastery or Greenhouse Coffee and be delighted by their high-quality coffee and customer service.
 Looking for more food options?
 Check out the full list of York restaurants!

 Visit the Farms

 Take in some southern history, freshly grown produce, and most importantly peaches.
 Since 1923, Black’s Peaches has been a solid stable in South Carolina’s history of farming and agriculture.
 Today, they now supply numerous products from other farmers across the state in their on-site market!

 You can't forget to load up on cider and donuts at Windy Hill Orchard!
 This family-owned and operated apple orchard and cider mill is known for the beautiful apple orchards you are welcome to pick yourself.
 During the Fall season stop in for some delicious hot cider or get acquainted with the Hard cider Bar!
 Everything apples at this historic York stop.